BE CONFIDENT WITH YOUR DIAGNOSIS. TAKE ADVANTAGE OF A SECOND OPINION.

 Sports

-Sports injuries occur when playing indoor or outdoor sports or while exercising.
-Sports injuries can result from accidents, inadequate training, improper use of protective devices, or insufficient stretching or warm-up exercises.
-The most common sports injuries are sprains and strains, fractures, and dislocations.
+Sports injuries can happen during indoor or outdoor sports activities or while engaging in physical exercise.
+These injuries may occur due to accidents, insufficient training, incorrect usage of protective equipment, or not properly stretching or warming up before activity.
+The most frequent types of sports injuries include sprains and strains, broken bones, and joint dislocations.

 Sports Injuries